KnowTheCode/debug-toolkit/readme.txt

 2. Search for 'Debug Toolkit'
 3. Activate Debug Toolkit from your Plugins page.

-= Once Activated =

-Whenever you want to dump out the data within a variable, simply use `d( $var )` to replace when you do pre + var_dump().

-To dump and die, you use `ddd( $var );`.

 == Frequently Asked Questions ==

 = How do I use this utility? =

-When you are testing your code, you use d( $var ) in place of var_dump( $var ) and print_r( $var ).
+When you are testing or debugging your code, you can use any of the functions above in place of var_dump( $var ) and print_r( $var ).
 No need to wrap it in pre's either.

-= What does it render in the browser? =

-Kint provides a handy UI that wraps up the data within the variable.
-Click to open it up and see the data.

-See the [screenshot 1](http://wordpress.org/extend/plugins/kint-php-debugger/screenshots/) for an example.

 = What else does Kint provide to help me debug? =